Mic-Tsai/Sensor_PPG_MAX30102/README.md

 # Sensor_PPG_MAX30102 | Heart Rate Sensor

-Arduino based sensor learning project, The feature combines the heart rate calculation and real-time update, plotting the PPG curve on display.
+Arduino based sensor learning project.
+The feature combines the heart rate calculation and real-time update, plotting the PPG curve on display.

  - Bias Cancellation | Store raw data in time, when new data coming that bias level will calculate as average.